duckhanh712/duckanh0712/README.md

 - 👋 Hi, I’m Duc Khanh
-- 👀 I’m interested in Nodejs,PHP,
+- 👀 I’m interested in Nodejs,PHP,Reactjs,Vuejs,Golang
 -  <!---🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...--->